Internet Trade of Aquatic Invasive Species

 If you already have invasive species in your garden or aquarium:

-• Join an invasive species awareness campaign, such as Habitattitude (Habitattitude US or Habitattitude Canada), to learn more about what you can do to help.
+- Join an invasive species awareness campaign, such as Don’t Let It Loose (US and Canada) or Habitattitude to learn more about what you can do to help.

-• Avoid releasing unwanted plants or animals.
+- Avoid releasing unwanted plants or animals.
 Releasing unwanted plants or animals is not good for them, and not good for the environment that you release them to.
 Try to find a store that you can sell or return them to, or another aquarium owner who can take them.
-Follow the guidelines in Habitattitude, listed above.
+Follow the guidelines in Don’t Let it Loose, or the disposal methods listed above.

 Prevent the introduction of new invasive species to your garden or aquarium: